6 Day Margaret River & Esperance Tour

 Do I need to be able to swim?

-Not really.
-The centre of Australia is quite dry and there is very few places where we are allowed to swim.
-However, for tours heading upwards towards Darwin there may be areas for swimming.
 If you aren't able to swim then you don't need to go into the water.
 In many cases there may be shallow areas when you can still get wet without having to actually swim.
-Please contact us for more information.
+Please contact us for more information as this may vary for different itineraries.

 Cost and Fees